South East Sussex

 • Red Lion Lion Hill Stone Cross BN24 5EG Telephone(01323) 761468

-This Harvey's tied house offers a very friendly welcome.
+This Harvey's tied house offers a very friendly welcome, it serves Sussex Best Bitter and will offer a seasonal beer, but when these run out they are not replenished.
 The main bar area has tables and chairs with leather sofas near the log fire.
 The pub has a separate restaurant with its own bar area which is dog free and doubles as a function room.
-A good range of home cooked food is served with pies being the specialty.
+A good range of home cooked food is served with pies being the speciality.
 A separate large function room is available for hire.
 Outside is a large garden and covered smoking area.
 Toad in the hole is played here.

 • Telham